treeverse/lakeFS/design/open/gc-two-steps-separation.md

 yet GC doesn't continue over those results, and retrieving them manually is quite tedious.
 Both problems can be solved by introducing two flags and changing the `lakefs.debug.gc.no_delete`:

-1. `lakefs.debug.gc.no_delete` -> `lakefs.gc.only_mark` (Boolean): This flag instructs the GC operation to only mark the addresses that are intended to be deleted.
+1. `lakefs.debug.gc.no_delete` -> `lakefs.gc.only_mark` (Boolean): This flag instructs the GC operation to only mark, i.e. collect, the addresses that are intended to be deleted.
-2. `lakefs.gc.only_sweep` (Boolean): The GC operation will only sweep, i.e. delete, the marked addresses of the provided mark ID.
+2. `lakefs.gc.only_sweep` (Boolean): The GC operation will only sweep, i.e. delete, the marked addresses based on the provided mark ID.
 3. `lakefs.gc.mark_id` (String): This flag specifies which ID the GC will use to generate intermediate results and write outputs to.

 ## Flags permutations